Son of the Mask: Plot

-Doctor Arthur Neuman is giving a tour of the hall of Norse mythology in Edge City's local museum.
-Neuman mentions that Loki, the God of Mischief, created the mask and unleashed it on Earth to spread chaos among mankind, and that those who wear it are granted his powers.
+Some time after the events of the first film, Doctor Arthur Neuman is giving a tour of the hall of Norse mythology in Edge City's local museum.
+Neuman mentions that Loki, the God of Mischief, created the mask and unleashed it on Earth to spread chaos among humankind and that those who wear it are granted his powers.
 When Neuman mentions Loki's imprisonment at his father Odin's hands, a stranger becomes furious and transforms, revealing himself to be Loki.
 The tourists panic and flee, but Neuman stays to argue with Loki, who takes the mask in the display case, only to realize it is a replica.
-In anger, he removes Neuman's face and puts it in the case, disposes of the arriving authorities, and storms out of the museum.
+In anger, he removes Neuman's face and puts it in the case, disposes of the arriving authorities, and storms out of the museum, frantically searching for his Mask.

-In Fringe City, the real mask is found in a river by a dog named Otis, who belongs to Tim Avery.
-An aspiring animator, Tim is reluctant to accept parenthood with his wife, Tonya.
+In Fringe City, the real mask is found in a river by a dog named Otis who belongs to Tim Avery.
+An aspiring animator, Tim is reluctant to accept parenthood with his wife Tonya.
 On a tropical island, Loki is relaxing until Odin orders him to resume the search for the mask, believing it has caused too much chaos for mankind.
 Loki asks his father for help, but Odin says that he has to take responsibility for his actions.

 Tim puts on the mask for his studio's Halloween party, and becomes a green-faced party animal who can magically alter his surroundings.
-When the party turns out to be a bore, Tim uses his newfound powers to perform a remix of "Can't Take My Eyes Off You", invigorating the event and giving Tim's boss, Daniel Moss, the inspiration for a new cartoon.
+When the party turns out to be a bore, Tim uses his newfound powers to perform a remix of "Can't Take My Eyes Off You", invigorating the event and giving Tim's boss Daniel Moss the inspiration for a new cartoon.
 That night, Tim returns to his house and has sex with Tonya, while still wearing the mask.
-A baby is conceived, and is born with the same powers as the mask, which alerts Odin.
+A baby is conceived and is born with the same powers as the mask, which alerts Odin.
 Possessing a store clerk, Odin informs Loki and tells him that if he finds the child, he will find the mask.

 Months later, Tonya goes on a business trip, leaving Tim with their son Alvey.
 Tim, now promoted, desperately tries to work on his cartoon at home, but is continuously disrupted by Alvey.
 To get some peace and quiet, Tim lets Alvey watch various cartoons on television, which inspire Alvey to torment his father using his powers.
 Otis, who has been feeling neglected by Tim, accidentally dons the mask, gains its power, and tries to get rid of Alvey, but his attempts are foiled by the craftier infant.